cube-js/cube/docs/Schema/schema-execution-environment.md

 ## asyncModule

+> **NOTE:** Each `asyncModule` call will be invoked only once per schema compilation.
+To trigger schema recompile based on changes of underlying input data, [schemaVersion](@cubejs-backend-server-core#options-reference-schema-version) value should change accordingly.

 If there's a need to generate schema based on values from external API or database `asyncModule` method can be used for such scenario.
 `asyncModule` method allows to register async function to be executed at the end of data schema file compile phase so additional definitions can be added during this function call.